Unless you've been living under a rock, you'll agree when I say that writing press releases is a tough task.

 News should be rooted in truth, only verifiable facts published.
 Direct quotes from people who speculate things are fine because they're quotes, not outright proclamations of unverifiable truth.

-The boilerplate is basically standard copy that describes what your organization stands for.
+The boilerplate is basically a standard copy that describes what your organization stands for.
 It's factual data, marketing goals, company projections, etc. all consolidated into a paragraph.

 That's right, one solid paragraph, no more, no less.